 Allentown, Camp Hill, Erie and Pittsburgh in Pennsylvania.
 Bluefield and Charleston in West Virginia.
 Wilmington in Delaware.
-These are all locations where, between 2010 and 2016, Highmark’s health equity and quality services team conducted forums to solicit input from members of our communities.
+These are all locations where, between 2010 and 2016, Highmark Inc.’s health equity and quality services team conducted forums to solicit input from members of our communities.

 Andrea Bullock, Paul Pelmon, Dr. Rhonda Johnson and Dr. Oralia Dominic from the Highmark Health Equity and Quality Services Team